 As in the case of Coolers, choosing a power supply for the FX 4.7L and SL2 Case models is not an easy task.
 In local stores, there may not be such a BP format at all or single copies.
 In our store you can buy a set of Case + PSU with shortened cables for easy assembly.
 Also in our TABLE you can see what models exist and read the specification.

 Branded flex ATX power supplies are usually very reliable because they are designed for servers running 24/7.
-Video card manufacturers often advise much more powerful power supplies than the video card consumes, and this can alert an inexperienced assembler.
+Video card manufacturers often advise much more powerful power supplies than the video card consumes, and this can be alarming for an inexperienced assembler.
 Of course, you can understand the manufacturer of video cards, because he does not know what kind of PC you will eventually build, how many, for example, it will have hard drives and what quality the PSU itself will be.